 - Specialized carrier boards

-A qualified rigid PCB manufacturer offers multiple configurations depending on design complexity, performance requirements, and end-use environment.
+A qualified rigid printed circuit board manufacturer offers multiple configurations depending on design complexity, performance requirements, and end-use environment.

 Rigid PCBs can be manufactured using a wide range of substrate and core materials, each selected based on electrical, thermal, and mechanical requirements.